 Practice Management Blog

-Should You Charge for No-Shows?
-(With Example Policies!)
+Should You Charge for No-Shows? | Sample Client Messages

 With the busy lives that clients lead, there will inevitably be no-shows in any healthcare practice.
 No-shows occur when a client fails to attend a scheduled appointment without providing prior notice.
 Therefore, it’s crucial to consider this when planning your business model.
 They say that “time is money”, yet many practice owners fear that charging a fee for no-shows and late cancellations will drive away regular business.